AGCoL

 • ID and Name from the input gene attributes.

-• desc is either the gene description; if this does not exist, then it is the 1st mRNA product.
+• desc is the gene description; if this does not exist, then it is the 1st mRNA product.

 • rnaID is equal to the first mRNA ID.